ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 Performance Based Projects
 - Invalidate your idea in 30 days
+- Identify your target market in 15 days

+We try to do too many things as a founder, lack of identifying a concrete objective that matters and gets to the crux of the problem is a recipe for failure.
+In my opinion is better to take longer to get to a higher quality outcome than to take shortcuts and get to a lower quality outcome.

 ## What's next so - you have an idea that are convinced that works